-The total pension liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50 percent Salary increases varies by amount of service credit Investment rate of return 7.00 percent, net of pension plan investment expense, including inflation
+Inflation 2.50 percent Salary increases Varies by amount of service credit Investment rate of return 7.00 percent, net of pension plan investment expense, including inflation

-In the June 30, 2018 actuarial valuation, mortality rates were based on the RP-2014 White Collar Table with adjustments as appropriate for TRS experiences.
+In the June 30, 2019 actuarial valuation, mortality rates were based on the RP-2014 White Collar Table with appropriate adjustments for TRS experience.
 The rates are based on a fully-generational basis using projection table MP-2017.
-In the June 30, 2017 actuarial valuation, mortality rates were also based on the RP-2014 White Collar Table with appropriate adjustments for TRS experience.
+In the June 30, 2018 actuarial valuation, mortality rates were also based on the RP-2014 White Collar Table with appropriate adjustments for TRS experience.
 The rates were used on a fully-generational basis using projection table MP-2014.